sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-04-Code Smells.md

 * tracking student graduation progress
 * track faculty teaching load

 All of these things in one single class can make the class difficult to understand.
 Instead, we want to decompose all of these different needs into several smaller classes.
-Each class individually exposes it's behavior through a smaller interface that is easier to understand.
+Each class individually exposes its behavior through a smaller interface that is easier to understand.

 ## Long Parameter List